-Please note that the specs below have varied from time to time are are therefore not definitive.
-You may find guitars offered for sale that vary slightly.
-This includes of course the EM125 version without the cutaway and/or active electronics.
+Please note that the specs below appear to have varied slightly from time to time and therefore may not be definitive.
+You may find guitars offered for sale that vary in detail.
+This series includes the M125 (Natural Series) version, no cutaway or active electronics.

 |Soundboard:||"A" Grade Solid Sitka Spruce|